eighthjouster/jscause/Documentation.md

 ## Stopping JSCause

-You can stop JSCause simply by issuing Ctrl+C in the terminal:
+You can stop JSCause simply by issuing Control+C in the terminal:

 ```
 ^C